amberanae2/liri-node-app/README.md

-# liri-node-app
+# "liri"-node-app

- Create an App for LIRI a language interpreter and recognition interface.
-The goal behind LIRI is to be able to take in Commands using node.js
+#### The User gets to use an app similar to Apples Siri.

+#### The User gets to choose between Spotify,Twitter,Movie, And whatever the user wants

- Command Line uses:
+##### Command Line uses: "my-tweets" "spotify-this-song" "movie-this" "do-what-it-says"

- "my-tweets"

- "spotify-this-song"

- "movie-this"

- "do-what-it-says"